koolkdev/haxchi-pc-installer/README.md

 ### Finishing
 Now just connect the USB back to the Wii U. If you run the game HBL should be opened instead.
-Now with HBL access it is recommended to reinstall haxchi again with the regular Wii U installer.
+Now with HBL access it is recommended to move the game back to the NAND and reinstall haxchi again with the regular Wii U installer.

 ## Build